prajwalbutte/resume-ranker/README.md

 ## 📊 Sample Output

 ```
-Your resume match score is: 72%
+Your resume match score is: 75%
-✅ Good Match – Your resume is quite relevant to this job!
+✅ Strong match,Your resume files the well.
 ```

 ---